Street Fighter (UDON comics): Plot

+Issues #1–4

 After his battle with Gill and Oni, Ryu still struggles to contain the Satsui no Hado within him.
 He attempts to find answers in a bout with Sagat, who questions if the Dark Hado is part of Ryu's true nature and that he just hasn't admitted it yet.
 When Ryu misses Gouken's guidance, Ken suggests seeking out Gouken's longtime friend, Retsu.
 Retsu takes him to a cave and reveals that Gouken is truly alive.
 Gouken informs Ryu that he managed to survive Akuma's Shun Goku Satsu by using the Power of Nothingness to remove his spirit from his body.
 Retsu eventually found Gouken's drifting spirit and was able to temporarily materialize Gouken into a physical form.
 Gouken then trains Ryu in the final techniques of Ansatsuken.
 While Gouken doesn't agree with Ryu wanting to find a way to use the Satsui no Hado against Akuma, he respects his student's decision and recommends seeking out a new master named Oro.

 Guile and Cammy continue to investigate the Society on their own as some of their superiors secretly work for the Society and are unable to reach Chun-Li, who has been captured by Vega.
 With Ken's help, they interrogate Balrog and find out that Vega took over S.I.N. and Shadaloo's technological assets.
 The two then travel to Spain with Alex to rescue Chun-Li, but are attacked by Vega's army of Twelve clones.
 They are unable to deal with the regenerative property of the clones, but they survive thanks to Alex, who is somehow able to disintegrate the clones whenever he touches them.

 Gill begins slowly earning the trust of the people and convincing them of the Society's goals to make the world a better place by demonstrating his power.
 He destroys a meteor that was heading for Earth and has one of his moles in the White House launch a nuke at Russia that he is also able to stop.